AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 3. Use the dropdown search box to find a folder by name.

-4. You can select up to **25 folders** at a time.
-Selecting more than 25 displays an error.
+4. You can select multiple folders at a time.

 ## Move content to folder {#movecontenttofolder}